COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 We have decided to choose the Agile Scrum methodology, as it enables each member of the team to have a specific task to focus on over a period of time, encourages frequent feedback from both the team members and client, which will allow us to gradually build, test and adjust features as insights are given and also ensures the final product is tailored to user needs and is feature-complete within the timeframe.

 ### Edited Version (Already shortened where I could) - Check First (Still requires shorterning) ###

-We have decided to employ the Agile Scrum methodology because it aligns with our project goals, the specifics of the project's scope, client requirements and our organisational capabilities.The Agile model emphasises on delivering high-quality products through teamwork and customer feedback.
-Scrum is an Agile framework that divides work into manageable tasks (sprints), allowing teams to deliver subtasks of work frequently.
-We used the sprint approach to finish our first assignment, which was writing the requirement documentation.
+We have decided to employ the Agile Scrum methodology for our project.
+The model emphasises on delivering high-quality products through teamwork and customer feedback.
+It divides work into manageable tasks (sprints), allowing teams to deliver subtasks of work frequently.
+We used the sprint approach to finish writing the requirement documentation.
 This technique has worked quite well for us because it keeps us informed and ensures that everyone completes their tasks within the time range specified.

 This section discusses in more detail the advantages of using this methodology for our project and how it compares with some other models, including the waterfall, spiral, V, and DevOps models.

-**1. Adaptation and Flexibility**

-Using the Agile Scrum methodology allows us as a group to gradually build, test and adjust features as insights are given from our client.
-As we are creating and refining a feature set (in this case, target tracking functionalities), this approach allows us to adjust easily to any changes in the project requirements.
+**1. Adaptation and Flexibility:** This model allows us as a group to gradually build, test and adjust features as insights are given from our client.
+As we are creating and refining a feature set (target tracking functionalities), this approach allows us to adjust easily to any changes in the project requirements.

-**2. Increased Motivation and Team Satisfaction**

-The Agile Scrum methodology encourages personal responsibility from each member of the group.
-The tasks for our project will be broken down based on capabilities and assigned to each member, with a particular deadline for completing each sub-task.
-This allows each member to feel more ownership of and pride in the project, leading to greater motivation and satisfaction.
+**2. Increased Motivation and Team Satisfaction:** This model encourages personal responsibility from members of the group.
+The tasks for our project will be assigned to each member based on their capabilities, with a deadline for completing each sub-task.
+This allows members to feel more ownership in the project, leading to greater motivation and satisfaction.

-**3. Increased Client-Team Collaboration**

-Using the Agile Scrum methodology allows for continuous feedback from our client, in our case, via periodic meetings where we discuss how far we have gone with the project and ask questions about unclear parts of the specifications.
+**3. Increased Client-Team Collaboration:** This model allows for continuous feedback from our client, via periodic meetings where we discuss our progress with the project and ask questions about unclear parts of the specifications.
 This ensures that the final product is tailored to user needs and is feature-complete within the timeframe.

-**4. Creativity and Innovation**

-The Agile Scrum methodology fosters and emphasises creativity in generating new ideas.
+**4. Creativity and Innovation:** An agile approach fosters and emphasises creativity in generating new ideas.
 Due to the nature of our project and how closely we are working on its features, new solutions capable of improving quality can always come up in discussions, allowing continuous development.

 ### Comparison with Alternative Methods